Map of England

 |Time Zone :||GMT/UTC 0 and Summer - BST (UTC+1)|

 English people were originally Anglo-Saxons.
-Most people in England speak English as a first language (don’t we all love that posh English accent), but you’ll find a lot of Polish, Bengali and even Punjabi speakers too (immigration from the Indian subcontinent is hitting an all-time high).
+Most people in England speak English as a first language, but you'll find a lot of Polish, Bengali, and even Punjabi speakers too (immigration from the Indian subcontinent is reaching an all-time high).
 England was invaded by a whole range of people, from Romans and Vikings to Normans and Celts.
-The English went on to colonise far-reaching regions on the map, like Tonga, India, Sudan, and yep, even the United States.
+The English went on to colonize far off regions on the map, such Tonga, India, Sudan, and yep, even the United States.

-ReligionA lot of the British people are Protestants, although there are sizable numbers of Catholics, Methodists, Baptists and other Christians.
-A small proportion of the population are Jewish, Muslim or Hindu.
+ReligionA lot of the Brits are Protestants, although there are sizable numbers of Catholics, Methodists, Baptists, and other Christians.
+A small proportion of the population are Jewish, Muslim, or Hindu.

-Because of its age, England has managed to accumulate quite a history; the architectural sites around the country attest to this fact.
+Because of its age, England has accumulated a long history; the architectural sites around the country can attest to this fact.

-The Stonehenge in Wiltshire is a ring of stones, and the reason behind its construction is still being speculated on.
-The largest stones soar to heights of 30 feet and weigh 25 tonnes each.
-Theories for reasons of its construction include ritualistic performances, celestial observations, or even a healing place.
+The Stonehenge in Wiltshire is a ring of stones, and the reason behind its construction is still being not fully known.
+The largest stones soar to heights of 30 feet and weigh 25 tons each.
+Theories for its construction include ritualistic performances, celestial observations, or even a healing place.

-London's St Paul's Cathedral bags the spot as one of the world’s largest churches; it was the tallest till 1962.
+London's St Paul's Cathedral is one of the world's largest churches; it was the tallest until 1962.
 The Whispering Gallery in the Cathedral is the most popular spot; a whisper against the wall carries to a distance of more than 100 feet away.
 Painters as renowned as Canaletto and Pissaro have contributed to the art in the church.

-England’s geography bolsters beach resorts.
-Pick up any map of England and you’ll see that the only parts not surrounded by water are those where the country shares borders with Scotland and Wales.
-Bournemouth, Brighton, and Blackpool beaches are just a few names amongst the many that England has to offer.
+England's geography bolsters seaside resorts.
+Look at the map of England, and you'll see that the only parts areas not surrounded by water are those where the country shares its borders with Scotland and Wales.
+Bournemouth, Brighton, and Blackpool beaches, are just a few that England has to offer.

-People can take countless rides in the amusement park at Blackpool, party hard to the hippest songs in clubs at Bournemouth, or soak up some sun in Brighton.
+People can take countless rides in the amusement park at Blackpool, party hard to the hippest songs in clubs at Bournemouth, or search for some sun in Brighton.
 Other famous beaches are Newquay, Camber, and Crantock.

-Nightlife is a must-see in England.
-Cocktail bars, typical English pubs, inns, breweries, cafes, bars or just a plain nightclub for the hardcore partiers: the English country has it all.
-In London, there are over 16000 clubs and pubs - take your pick!
+Nightlife is a quite popular in England.
+Cocktail bars, English pubs, inns, breweries, cafes, bars or just a plain nightclub for the hardy partiers: the English country has it all.
+In London, there are over 16,000 clubs and pubs alone!

-And if you’re wondering where to stay in the country, there are numbers of cheap, easily available hotels and guesthouses that cater to your accommodation needs, all year round.
-Despite being (pretty much) an island-country, England is accessible as anything.
-The world’s most fast-paced airport, Heathrow Airport, is in England, and there are plenty of ferries and boats to carry you to and fro.
+And if you're wondering where to stay, there are numbers of affodable, easily available hotels and guesthouses, that cater to your accommodation needs.
+Despite being an island-country, England is quite accessible with the world's most fast-paced airport, London’s Heathrow Airport.

 - English people consume the most tea in the entire world.